Dominant orbital magnetization in the prototypical altermagnet MnTe: Structural and electronic properties

 The $S_z$ component of spin density of states is equal and has the same sign for both Mn$_1$ and Mn$_2$, as can be seen by the overlap of solid and dashed lines in Fig.~\ref{fig:spindensity}(c); this component generates the weak ferromagnetism.
 We can also observe that the spin density of $S_z$ oscillates as a function of the energy.
-This oscillation is related to the fact that the weak ferromagnetism is proportional to the SOC-driven antisymmetric interaction.
-The SOC-driven parameter (named $D_2$ in the Supplementary Material) oscillates as a function of the energy as the DMI~\cite{PhysRevB.102.224427}.
+The oscillation is related to the fact that the weak ferromagnetism is proportional to the SOC-driven antisymmetric interaction.
+This behavior is captured by the SOC-driven parameter $D_2$ (see Supplementary Material), which varies with the energy as the DMI~\cite{PhysRevB.102.224427, koretsune_2018}.
+Consistently, a toy model for altermagnets has shown that such oscillations of DMI with band filling are an intrinsic property in these systems~\cite{beutier_2017}.

 To summarize, we have the following relations for the integrated spin components $S_x^{Mn_{1}}=-S_x^{Mn_{2}}$, $S_y^{Mn_{1}}=-S_y^{Mn_{2}}$, $S_z^{Mn_{1}}=S_z^{Mn_{2}}$ with the order relation being $S_y^{Mn_{1}} >> S_z^{Mn_{1}} >> S_x^{Mn_{1}}$.
 Although the value of $S_x^{Mn_{1}}$ is extremely small to give sizable effects, it is interesting to note that it is not zero by symmetry.
 Since the integrals of $S_x$ and $S_y$ are zero by symmetry for every value of the Fermi level, in the rest of the paper, we will focus on the $S_z$ component projected on the band structure.